-Then, we started rolling his bike again, discussing this and reached Emergency Help Centre.
+Then, we started rolling his bike again, discussing this and reached Outer ring road administrative block.
 To our bad luck, even that was closed on that day, but there was a security guy sitting there.
 We approached him and explained our scenario.
 He came forward to help us by dropping me on my boarding point with his scooter and asking my friend Prasath to stay where we were, so that he’ll get petrol for him on his way back.
 I felt so relieved that I finally believed I would catch my bus.
 He dropped me on Poonamallee on time and was about to get petrol before which my another friend came to Prasath’s rescue.

 It was at this moment, I felt Kadavul irukkanda kumaru.
 Two people offered their help to us without even knowing who we are.
 To them, we are total strangers.
 But as soon as they heard about our situation, they were ready to help us.
 I was happy that inum indha oorle nallavanga irukanga.
 I made a note on the very same day, that I should share this story someday when I start this blog.